Sustainability4/Computer-Vision/CNN Architectures/Readme.md

 ## LENET
 It is the oldest CNN architecture.
 It is one of the most simple architecture of CNN.
 One can visualise the LENET architecture [here](https://tensorspace.org/html/playground/trainingLeNet.html).
 We use 5*5 kernel here for convolutions and with that we use pooling layers of 2*2.
 The activation function used for LENET is tanh.

+## ALEXNET
+This is the first architecture which led to the start of convolution era as this was the first architecture with credible results.
+Alextnet gives better results as it uses RELU activation function.
+There is a Local Response Normalisation is applied owing to using Relu.
+There is a dropout layer as well, which deactivate some of the neurons.

+## VGG NET